CNRBanks/E-Commerce-Back-End-CNR/README.md

 # Description

-Backend for an e-commerce site built with node.js, sequelize, express, and mysql2
+Backend for an e-commerce site built with Node.js, Sequelize, Express, and MySQL2

 # Table of Contents